janabilabay/janabilabay/README.md

-#### Salem, my name is Janabil 👋
+#### Hi, my name is Janabil 👋

-I'm a cross-platform mobile developer from Kazakhstan 🇰🇿
+I'm a multi-platform mobile developer from Kazakhstan 🇰🇿

 To contact with me, just send email to janabilabay@gmail.com